Charles Ruff: Career

 From 1989 and 1990, Ruff served a term as president of the District of Columbia Bar.

 In 1991, Ruff was part of the legal team representing Anita Hill during the Clarence Thomas Supreme Court nomination; Ruff arranged for Hill to take a polygraph test.

 Ruff was considered by the Clinton administration in 1993 for the post of deputy attorney general, but he was passed over for the position.

 Ruff left Covington & Burling in August 1995 to accept an appointment by Mayor Marion Barry to the post of Corporation Counsel for the District of Columbia, overseeing 200 city lawyers.
 Ruff was credited with restoring the reputation of the office, which had faced criticism after having been beset with a series of problems.
 Ruff's decision to leave private practice to lead the Corporation Counsel's Office meant an 80% pay cut; Ruff's colleague Lanny A. Breuer stated that Ruff had taken the position because it was the right thing to do.

 In February 1997, Ruff left the Corporation Counsel's Office to become White House Counsel to President Clinton, the president's fifth.
-In this role, became best known for skillfully defending Clinton during his 1999 impeachment trial in the Senate, which ended in the president's acquittal.
+In this role, became best known for defending Clinton during his 1999 impeachment trial in the Senate, which ended in the president's acquittal.
 Ruff was one of five defense attorneys who represented Clinton; the others were Gregory B. Craig, Cheryl D. Mills, David E. Kendall. and Dale Bumpers.
 According to his Washington Post obituary, "within the White House, Mr. Ruff was not seen as an obvious team player.
 He refrained from freely dispensing information to those who did not absolutely need to know the president's legal strategy."
 Ruff particularly clashed with Craig, who had been brought on by the White House specifically as the "quarterback" for the impeachment defense strategy; "each man behaved as if he were the one in charge" and the two had different professional styles.

 In the summer of 1999, Ruff rejoined Covington & Burling, where he remained for the rest of his life; at the time of his death, Ruff was a senior partner.